4rjunKM/Google-photos-revanced-cli/README.md

 This repository is a **release distribution hub**, not a development project.

 It exists to:
-- Publish verified release artifacts
+- Publish verified ARM64 protection builds
 - Track version history
 - Provide a reproducible CLI build model
 - Offer a stable distribution endpoint